microsoft/OMS-Agent-for-Linux/docs/OMS-MySQL-Instructions.md

 If you encounter the following error in `omsagent.log`:
 `[error]: Permission denied @ rb_sysopen - <MySQL-file-path-for-logs>`

-1. Ensure that the user `omsagent` has read permissions on the parent directory and contained log files:
+1. Ensure that the user `omsagent` has read and execute permissions on the parent directory and read permissions contained log files:
 `chmod +r <MySQL-file-path-for-logs>`
+`chmod +rx <folder-containing-MySQL-logs>`

 2. If your machine has logrotate enabled, the new log files that get rotated in may cause this error to resurface.
 Check the logrotate configuration file (e.g. `/etc/logrotate.d/mysql-server`) for the permissions it assigns new log files.
 To ensure that the user `omsagent` has read permissions on newly-created log files, here are two options: